isc-projects/bind9/doc/arm/reference.rst

    If all supported algorithms are disabled, the zones covered by the :any:`disable-algorithms` setting are treated as insecure.

-   Configured trust anchors in :any:`trust-anchors` (or :any:`managed-keys` or :any:`trusted-keys`) that match a disabled algorithm are ignored and treated as if they were not configured.
+   Configured trust anchors in :any:`trust-anchors` that match a disabled algorithm are ignored and treated as if they were not configured.

 .. namedconf:statement:: disable-ds-digests
    :tags: dnssec, zone